jake-rudolph-1/models-by-amber/README.md

 # models-by-amber
 Physics models found by AMBer, an autonomous model builder, as described in [2506.08080](https://arxiv.org/abs/2506.08080).
-Please used the citation provided in citation.bib when using models from this repository.
+Please used the bibtex citation provided below when using models from this repository.

 ## File Format
 Model files are txt files containing a json dictionary with the following fields: